October Health – 2025 Report

 Higher Healthcare Costs:

-Implementing mental health interventions like digital group sessions (e.g., October) and regular assessments can mitigate these negative effects by promoting employee well-being and resilience.
+Workplace mental health programs such as Panda’s digital group sessions and assessments can help mitigate these effects by supporting employee well-being, improving resilience, and maintaining productivity.

 What can government do to assist?

-Implementing a combination of these strategies can create a supportive environment that lowers collective anxiety and stress levels.
+These combined efforts create a supportive environment that addresses anxiety and stress both at workplace and societal levels.

 What can businesses do to assist their employees?